quantified-uncertainty/squiggle/packages/website/src/pages/docs/Api/Danger.md

+---
+description: The Danger library contains newer experimental functions which are less stable than Squiggle as a whole
+---

 # Danger

 The Danger library contains newer experimental functions which are less stable than Squiggle as a whole.
 Beware: their name, behavior, namespace or existence may change at any time.